isabella232/advertising-cloud.en/help/user-guide/measurement/nielsen-ocr-reporting.md

 * Why isn't any data showing on the Nielsen reporting page?

     * You need a minimum of 5000 impressions per placement
-    * Nielsen begins returning data to TubeMogul up to 3 days after reporting is activated
+    * Nielsen begins returning data to Advertising Cloud DSP up to 3 days after reporting is activated
     * Contact your account manager if you are still not receiving results

 * Why do Nielsen's impression counts differ from TubeMogul?